yared-shewarade/CryptoProphet/Data Analysis/README.md

 ![Lag Plots](../images/lag_plots.jpeg)

+###### Interpretation:

+These lag plots show the dependecy of cryptocurrency prices on their past values.
+The strong linear correlation in the 1-day lag indicates that recent prices are highly predictive of near-term movements, which aligns with short-term focus of models like GRU.
+The 1-week lag movements, which trends can still inform predictions, while the 1-month lag shows dimishing predictablity.
+These insights informed our feature engineering process, ensuring our models captured the most relevant dependencies for accurate predictions.

+**Note**:- The lag plots provide a snapshot of the relationships between cryptocurrency prices and their past values at different intervals.
+The 1-day lag shows a strong correlation, indicating that near-term trends are stable.
+The scatter in the 1-month lag, however, reflects the compecity of long-term price movements.
+To handle this, the models don't rely on a single lag but instead learn from a sequence of daily data spanning the last month.
+This enables the models to identiffy cummulative patterns and undelying trends that are not immediately obvious in individual lag correlations.

 2. **Correlation Matrix**

 The correlation matrix shows the relationships between key features such as prices, volumes, and market capitalization across different cryptocurrencies.
 Strong correlations between certain variables guided feature selection for the predictive models.

 ![Correlation Matrix](../images/correlation_matrix.jpeg)

+###### Interpretation:

+This correlation matrix reveals how the prices of 30 cryptocurrencies are related.
+Strong correlations, like those between BTC and ETH, indicate shared market trends, while weaker or negative correlations suggest more independent price movements.
+These insights are critical for both investors and our IMS Strategy, ensuring that the app's predictions are tailored to the unique behavior of each cryptocurrency while leveraging relationships where they exist.

 3. **Lookback Period Selection**

 The lookback period (number of lag intervals) was analyzed to optimize the model's predictive accuracy.
 The plots below show how performance metrics (MSE, MAE, RMSE, and R²) vary across lag intervals from 1 to 30 days.

 ![Lag Interval for Lookback Period](../images/lookback_selection_plots.jpeg)

+###### Interpretation:

+These charts compare the performance of our predictive models using different lag intervals.
+As shown, a 30-day lag consistently leads to better performance across all metrics (MSE, MAE, RMSE, and R²).
+This highlights the importance of leveraging longer historical data for prediction while avoiding over-complication.
+By integrating this into the IMS Stategy, we ensure that each model is optimized for its specific cryptocurrency.

 ### **Key Observations**